Yang-Laboratory/losc/docs_source/sphinx/introduction.rst

 of many conventional density functional approximations (DFAs).
 Bascally, the LOSC method involves a set of localized orbitals (LOs) to construct the local occupation number, the LOSC curvature matrix and the LOSC corrections.
-The references for the detailed methodology of LOSC are listed :ref:`here <introduction:references of losc>`.
+The references of LOSC that describes the detailed methodology are listed :ref:`here <introduction:references of losc>`.

 -----------------------------
 What is the LOSC library for?
 -----------------------------
-The LOSC library is for two things:
+The LOSC library is developed for two goals:

-- It provides sub-libraries with compatibilities to several programming languages, including :ref:`C <c_losc:losc c library>`, :ref:`C++ <losc:losc c++ library>` and
-  :ref:`Python <py_losc:losc python library>`, for the developers who would be interested to implement LOSC method in their favorite quantum chemistry packages.
+- It provides sub-libraries with compatible interfaces to several popular programming languages in quantum chemistry, including :ref:`C <c_losc:losc c library>`, :ref:`C++ <losc:losc c++ library>` and :ref:`Python <py_losc:losc python library>`, for the developers who would be interested to implement LOSC method in their favorite quantum chemistry packages.
 These sub-libraries provide the functionalities to perform the